Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 \subsubsection{Conformal Prediction}

 The idea behind conformal methods is extremely simple.
-Consider $n$ i.i.d. (or even exchangeable) observations of a scalar random variable, let's say $u_1, \dots, u_n$.
-The rank of another i.i.d. observation $u_{n+1}$ among $u_1, \dots, u_{n+1}$ is uniformly distributed over the set $\{1,\dots,n+1\},$ due to exchangeability.
+Consider $n+1$ exchangeable observations of a scalar random variable, let's say $u_1, \dots, u_{n+1}$.
+In the absence of ties, the rank of the $n+1$th observation $u_{n+1}$ among $u_1, \dots, u_{n+1}$ is uniformly distributed over the set $\{1,\dots,n+1\},$ due to exchangeability.

 Back to the nonconformity framework, under the assumption that the $z_i$ are exchangeable, we define, for a given $z \in \mathbf{Z}$:

 where

 and